Black-box Prompt Tuning with Subspace Learning: Approach

 \subsubsection{Optimization with DFO Algorithms}

-After the subspace is chosen, the next step is to find a low-dimensional prompt $\bm{q}^{*}$ which minimizes a given loss function $\mathcal{L}$ on the target task $\mathcal{T}$.
-Formally, it can be described as
+After the subspace is chosen, the next step is to find a low-dimensional prompt $\bm{q}^{*}$ that minimizes a given loss function $\mathcal{L}$ on the target task $\mathcal{T}$.
+Formally, this can be described as

 where $\mathcal{D}$ is the training set of the target task $\mathcal{T}$.